-The list you made yesterday of times you "missed the mark" can be put to use in several ways.
+Once you have made your list, you can put it to use in several ways.
 Some people find it helpful to go alone into a quiet church and take the time to read through the list and turn it over to God.
 Still others do the same thing in the privacy of their home.
-After asking for and accepting forgiveness, you may want to throw away or burn your list.
-This symbolic act can reinforce your resolve to be a new person.
-Of course you may also use your list as you seek forgiveness in the presence of a priest, minister, or friend who understands your need to verbalize your confession.
+Of course you can also use your list as you seek forgiveness in the presence of a priest, minister, or friend who understands your need for verbalizing your confession.
+After asking for and accepting forgiveness, throwing away or burning the list can be a symbolic act that reinforces your resolve to be a new person.

-Whatever you choose to do at this stage, remember that forgiveness is a healing process and that you are called to a new place.
+Whatever you choose to do at this stage, remember that forgiveness is a healing process and that you are being called to a new place.
 In a journal entry, Janet expressed how she felt about this:

 I have irrevocably turned from my past world view and, as I have turned, I don't know where I am.

-I leave behind the old world of certainties, and turn to the world of uncertainties.
+I leave behind the old world of certainties, and turn to the world of uncertainties...